SkillsFundingAgency/devops-automation/Docs/InfrastructureAutomation.md

 ```
 For more information, see the [PSScriptAnalyzer readme](https://github.com/PowerShell/PSScriptAnalyzer#suppressing-rules).

-## Script documentation
+## Documentation
-Scripts should contain comment based help that is compatible with **Get-Help**.
+Scripts and functions should contain comment based help that is compatible with **Get-Help**.

 The help should consist of the following elements:
 * Synopsis